QubiQ/qu-purchase-workflow/limit_stock_purchase_by_supplier/README.rst

 	* The number on the right is the maximum of the purchase amount of the product.
 * Warning in Lines: select the action to be taken when the maximum quantity is exceeded.

-The quantity are calculated from the purchase orders, if need return products the correct action is generate one return from the picking of the purchase order.
+The quantity are calculated from the purchase invoices.

 If the field *product variant* is set, the quantity only take this variant, but if *product variant* is empty, quantity take the field 'product' and all its variants.